Making Movies – the Right Way

 Starting off, the main program to use is Nero MediaHub – that is the media management tool.
 You open it directly or use Nero SmartStart.
 I opened that up and it started off by sucking in all my iTunes music and grinding thru my computer.
 I quickly stopped that, it was easy to remove all the iTunes stuff, and then get working on my project.
 To do this click the hammer in the upper right corner and de-select and/or remove the libraries that you don’t want in the list.
 (I may go back and add my iTunes and photo library back in – but I have a lot of stuff and I wanted to get going.)
 It really should ask you before doing this – I always worry about these programs fighting with each other.

-I copied all the pics for my project from my main Picasa library into a folder and then put my music in there as well.
+I copied all the pics for my project from my main Picasa library into a folder.
+Then I put my music in there as well.
 I have about 315 pics and 10 music files that I want to integrate into a slide show video.
 In MediaHub just click the hammer button and you can add folders as libraries for pictures or music and it will add everything right away.
 Select the pics and you can add them to a slide show.
-You can have one transition style.
-You can add one title slide too.
-You can set a standard duration for all the slides.
+You can have one transition style, add one title slide too, and set a standard duration for all the slides.
 Sound familiar?
 This is basically equivalent to Picasa’s functionality.
 Hmmm….argh…WTF!

 Once you are done figuring out the limitations of MediaHub you can either start over from scratch or click “Advanced Edit” and it will transfer what you have done over to the real tool – Nero Vision.
 In Vision you have it all – mixing photos with videos, adding multiple soundtracks, adding narration, adding text slides, adjusting individual times for each slide, changing up transitions, 12 different options for pan and scan directions, a whole slew of other transitions effects.
 Wow – you can go crazy!